 Everest Base Camp Trek In July and August

-There are not only cons of trekking to EBC in July and August but also benefits that you will not get in any other months.
+There are cons to trekking to EBC in July and August, as well as benefits you will not get in any other months.
 For instance, peaceful trails, discounts in Lukla flights and lodges, teeming greenery, etc.

-July is the wettest and hottest month in Nepal.
-If it is not raining, the scorching heat makes the climate uncomfortable.
-Even if it rains, the climate is hot and humid.
+July is Nepal's wettest and hottest month.
+If it does not rain, the scorching heat makes the climate uncomfortable.
+Even if it does rain, the climate is hot and humid.

 In the mountains, once you go above 3,500 meters, the climate gets pleasant, but exposure to the sun is very high, and trekkers have to use high SPF frequently.
-Likewise, once you go above 4,000 meters, the rainfall is low, and the climate mostly remains dry and cold.
+Likewise, once you exceed 4,000 meters, the rainfall is low, and the climate remains dry and cold.

-In Lukla, the average high temperature in July is around 22°C, and the average minimum temperature is around 12°C. Likewise, in Namche Bazaar, the temperature ranges between 8°C to 19°C.
+In July, the average high temperature in Lukla is around 22°C, and the average minimum temperature is around 12°C. Likewise, in Namche Bazaar, the temperature ranges between 8°C and 19 19°C.

-As you go higher, the temperature will drop, especially at night, and in the mornings, you will experience the lowest temperature.
-Mornings are usually clear, and rain mostly falls during the afternoon, evening, and night.
+As you go higher, the temperature will drop, especially at night; in the mornings, you will experience the lowest temperature.
+Mornings are usually clear, and rain mainly falls during the afternoon, evening, and night.
 On some days, rain may fall throughout the day.
 You never know.

-In August, the heat and humidity drastically increase.
-This month is definitely the peak of summer/monsoon season in Nepal.
-The first two weeks are especially hot.
-Rainfall also increases throughout the country, ruining most highways that connect major cities.
+August is a hot and humid month.
+It is the peak of summer/monsoon season in Nepal, and the first two weeks are especially hot.
+Rainfall also increases throughout the country, ruining most highways connecting major cities.

 However, you do not have to worry about highway conditions during the EBC trek in August because you will fly in and out of Lukla and trek for the rest of the journey.
 The average temperature along the Everest Base Camp trail in August is 5°C to 15°C.

 If the weather remains gloomy, nights and mornings can get cold.
 The average wind speed this month is 16 km/hr.
-However, not all days will be gloomy and pouring, so you will enjoy a fair share of bright and sunny days as well, find the detail of weather and temperature of Everest Base camp trek monthly.
+However, not all days will be gloomy and pouring, so you will enjoy a fair share of bright and sunny days.
+Find the details of the monthly weather and temperature of the Everest Base camp trek.

 July and August are the off-season for walking to Everest Base Camp.
-If you have ever read anywhere that trekking to EBC in July and August is not challenging, then it's false.
+If you have ever read anywhere that trekking to Everest Base Camp Trek in July and August is not challenging, then it's false.

-Even during the peak trekking seasons, this trek is difficult, and imagine additional weather challenges during the off-season.
+This trek is difficult even during the peak trekking seasons, and additional weather challenges are expected during the off-season.
 Though the journey is a bit more demanding in July and August, it is also navigable and requires extra attention and preparation.

 Below, we have shared the challenges of the Everest Base Camp trek in July and August with solutions: